guilbaults/TrailblazingTurtle/README.md

 AUTHENTICATION_BACKENDS.insert(0, 'userportal.authentication.staffRemoteUserBackend')
 ```

 This bypasses the authentication and will use the `REMOTE_USER` header or env variable to authenticate the user.
-This is useful for testing the portal without having to set up a full IDP environment.
+This is useful to be able to try the portal without having to set up a full IDP environment.
 The REMOTE_USER method can be used when using shibboleth or other IDP.
 SAML2 is now the preferred authentication method for production.

 Examine the default configuration in `userportal/settings/` and override any settings in `99-local.conf` as needed.